 The Labouchere betting system is a popular negative progression betting strategy that is associated mainly with roulette.
-It gained worldwide acclaim (including in the United States) after it was featured in the James Bond film series but has been around since the 17th century.
+It gained worldwide acclaim after it was featured in a James Bond film, but it has been around since the 17th century.

-Also known as the cancellation system or split Martingale, the strategy attempts to create a situation in which a player wins more than he/she loses by following a particular sequence.
-Despite it being one of the more complex betting systems to track, many US players are still interested in the Labouchere system.
+Also known as the cancellation system or split Martingale, the strategy tries to create a situation where you win more than you lose by following a sequence.
+Despite being one of the more complex betting systems to track, many players are still interested in the Labouchere system.
 Find out more about this system below!

 - Test Out the Labouchere Strategy Here